Java 24: Internationalization

 • getKeys() - returns an Enumeration of the keys contained in this ResourceBundle and its parent bundles.

-Put the following code in the src/main/resources/messages_pl_PL.properties file.
+Put the following content in the src/main/resources/messages_pl_PL.properties file.

 linkText=Utwórz konto SimpleLocalize